marie-jakob/mesdt/README.md

-`mesdt` translates the given model formulas to a generalized linear mixed model (GLMM), uses either `lme4` or `glmmTMB` to estimate the model (based on the user-specified backend), and transforms the parameters back to SDT space, such that all post-processing (e.g., estimating marginal means) can take place on the level of SDT parameters as well.
-Hypothesis tests related to fixed and random effects can be conducted with Wald tests (only for fixed effects), likelihood ratio tests (type II and type III), and tests based on parametric bootstrapping (type II and type III).
+`mesdt` translates the given model formulas to a generalized linear mixed model (GLMM), uses either `lme4` or `glmmTMB` to estimate the model (based on the user-specified backend), and transforms the parameters back to the SDT logic, such that all post-processing (e.g., estimating marginal means) can take place on the level of SDT parameters as well.

+Hypothesis tests can be conducted with Wald tests (returned be the fitting function for each fixed effects parameter), likelihood ratio tests (type II and type III), and tests based on parametric bootstrapping (type II and type III).